 THE FIRST TABERNACLE

-When Moses returned to the mountain, God gave him instructions for building a Tabernacle of worship for the people that they could take with them in their wilderness wanderings.
+When Moses returned to the mountain, God gave him instructions for building a Tabernacle of worship for the people, so that they could have Him with them in their wilderness wanderings.
+God made Himself accessible to the people.

-When David became king, he sought to build God a permanent dwelling place, where the Ark of the Covenant could be kept.
+Later, on in the timeline of history, when David became king, he sought to build God a permanent dwelling place, where the Ark of the Covenant (from all the way back in Moses’ day) could be kept.
 His son Solomon fulfilled his father’s vision, and the temple was built in Jerusalem.

 “But will God indeed dwell on the earth?
 Behold, the heaven and heaven of heavens cannot contain Thee; how much less this house that I have builded?”
 1 Kings 8:27 (NKJV)

-Enemies of God regularly conquered the Jewish temple, took the Hebrew people as captives, and evil kings over-an-over-again robbed and desecrated it.
-In the New Testament, Jesus overturned tables when He found that people were turning His Father’s house into a den of thieves.
-And then in 70 AD God’s Tabernacle (Temple) on earth was destroyed for the last time when the Holy Land was conquered and God’s people were scattered over the face of the earth.
+In 70 AD God’s Tabernacle (Temple) on earth was finally destroyed for the last time when the Holy Land was conquered and God’s people were scattered over the face of the earth.
 It has never been rebuilt.
 All that remains is the western wall, where orthodox Jews and people from around the world go to pray and press their paper petitions into the cracks between the stones.

 “You shall observe the Feast of Tabernacles seven days, when you have gathered from your threshing floor and from your winepress.
 And you shall rejoice in your feast, you and your son and your daughter, your male servant and your female servant and the Levite, the stranger and the fatherless and the widow, who are within your gates.
 Seven days you shall keep a sacred feast to the Lord your God in the place which the Lord chooses, because the Lord your God will bless you in all your produce and in all the work of your hands, so that you surely rejoice.”